Please note that articles may contain affilitate links. As an Amazon Associate I earn from qualifying purchases.

 • The bail application will be reconsidered by a Judge at the Crown Court.
 If the appeal is upheld, the Judge will remand the defendant in custody.
 If the appeal is dismissed, the Judge will grant the defendant bail with any conditions deemed appropriate.

-I can understand why such an avenue of appeal is open to the prosecution, but in my view it should only be used in exceptional circumstances - not simply because the prosecutor finds the Magistrates' Court's subjective decision unpalatable.
+I can understand why such an avenue of appeal is open to the prosecution, but in my view it should only be used in exceptional circumstances - not simply because the prosecutor finds the Magistrates' Court's objective decision unpalatable.

 No comments: